great-expectations/great_expectations/docs/docusaurus/docs/guides/expectations/how_to_create_and_edit_expectations_with_instant_feedback_from_a_sample_batch_of_data.md

 <Prerequisites>

 - Great Expectations installed in a Python environment
-- Initialized a Filesystem Data Context to save your Expectations in
+- A Filesystem Data Context for your Expectations
 - Created a Datasource from which to request a Batch of data for introspection
 - A passion for data quality